To automate or not to automate?

 Considerations for when to automate, from common drivers to what you really should be thinking about.

 Over the past several years I’ve worked with researchers in a variety of lab environments.
-These include both individual labs and genomics core labs, both in academia and commercial settings.
+These include both individual labs and genomic core labs, both in academia and commercial settings.

 When considering automation systems for workflows such as genotyping or gene expression by real-time PCR, the most common driver for adoption is sample number.
 Researchers often feel that unless they are routinely processing hundreds to thousands of genomic samples, investments in an automation system do not make sense.